dashpay/docs/wallets/dashcore/send-receive.rst

 transfer in the **Amount** field.

 .. |sendicons| image:: img/sendicons.png
-   :width: 100px
+   :width: 80px

 The other options relate to fees and PrivateSend/InstantSend.
 You can choose if you want to pay the network fee in addition to the amount sent, or subtract it from the amount sent.
 You can also increase your fee to encourage nodes on the network to prioritize your transaction.
-Choosing InstantSend has a similar effect, but actually relies on a different mechanism in the second layer network to speed up the transaction time.
+Choosing **InstantSend** has a similar effect, but actually relies on a different mechanism in the second layer network to speed up the transaction time.
 You can read more about InstantSend :ref:`here
 <instantsend>`.
-Choosing PrivateSend will send Dash from an address that
+Choosing **PrivateSend** will send Dash from an address
-has previously been mixed.
+that has previously been mixed.
 You can find out more about PrivateSend and mixing :ref:`here <privatesend>`.

 Let’s try an example.
 Say you have received an invoice which you now want to pay with Dash.
-The writer of the invoice has included a Dash address, which can be seen in the following window beginning with Xpa.
+The writer of the invoice has included a Dash address, which can be seen in the following window beginning with *Xpa*.
-The invoice is for 2.45 Dash, which you fill in the Amount field.
+The invoice is for 2.45 Dash, which you fill in the **Amount** field.

 .. figure:: img/sendready.png
    :height: 250px